AlkaWildlife/alkawildlife.eu/en_GB/_projects/neovision-ii.md

   OS KROK

-  Implemented as part of the Neovision project - new challenges in the protection of biodiversity on the Czech-Slovak land, financed by the cross-border cooperation programme of the Slovak Republic.
+  Implemented as part of the Neovision project - new challenges in biodiversity protection on the Czech-Slovak border, funded by the Cross-border Cooperation Programme
 from: 2014-10
 to: 2015-05
 contacts: